movementkitchen/website/src/pages/movement-coaching/index.md

 title: Movement coaching
 ---

-In professional sports, each injured athlete receives a personalised support with an aim of returning to play quickly and fully recovered.
-So the rehab needs to be smart, focused and effective - setting clear milestones and reaching them one by one until the final goal.
+In professional sports, each injured athlete receives a personalised support with an aim of returning to play quickly yet recovered.
+So the rehab needs to be smart, focused and effective - setting clear milestones and timeline of the return to sport.
 But what if we apply this model to, let's say, postnatal recovery?
 Or after having thrown out your back gardening?
-So, instead of going for a massage or one-off session at the physio you would go through a solid rehab plan where we will work out:
+So, instead of going for a massage or one-off session at the physio you would go through a progressive rehab plan.

-1. What is going on?
-2. What was the mechanism of injury (and how to avoid it happening again)?
-3. What is a realistic recovery strategy?
-4. What is the timeline of your recovery and the milestones?

-Step by step, with consistency and persistence you can reach your dream outcome - which might be jumping on a trampoline without leaking, running a marathon after the baby, going skiing, surfing or whatever matters to you.
+We will work together to understand the mechanism of your injury and create a realistic recovery strategy and a timeline of your return to the activities you love.
+Step by step, with consistency of practice, you can go back to jumping on a trampoline without leaking, running a marathon after the baby, going on a ski holiday, surfing or whatever matters to you.
 My task is to break this goal into smaller achievable ones.

-To book your free 10-min telephone consultation email [ivana@movementkitchen.co.uk](ivana@movementkitchen.co.uk) or WhatsApp me on 07935348233.
+To book your free 15-min telephone consultation email [ivana@movementkitchen.co.uk](ivana@movementkitchen.co.uk) or WhatsApp me on 07935348233.

 ![Squat](/images/squat.jpg)